Consumer medicine information

 Bleomycin.

-Potentially fatal pulmonary toxicity can develop in patients treated with Bleomycin who are exposed to conventional oxygen concentrations during anaesthesia.
-It is recommended that oxygen concentration in Bleomycin-treated patients should where possible be limited to less than 30% (FiO2 < 0.3), with use of low concentrations (25%, FiO2 0.25) during surgery and post-operative recovery, and avoidance of pulmonary interstitial oedema by careful choice and monitoring of fluid replacement (see Bleomycin Product Information).
+Potentially fatal pulmonary toxicity can develop in patients treated with bleomycin who are exposed to conventional oxygen concentrations during anaesthesia.
+It is recommended that oxygen concentration in bleomycin-treated patients should where possible be limited to less than 30% (FiO2 < 0.3), with use of low concentrations (25%, FiO2 0.25) during surgery and post-operative recovery, and avoidance of pulmonary interstitial oedema by careful choice and monitoring of fluid replacement.
+See Section 4.4 Special Warnings and Precautions for Use.

 Amiodarone.

-High dose oxygen may increase the risks of Amiodarone-induced post-operative adult respiratory distress syndrome (see Amiodarone Product Information).
+High dose oxygen may increase the risks of amiodarone-induced post-operative adult respiratory distress syndrome.

 4.6 Fertility, Pregnancy and Lactation